zgxsin/web_scraping/README.md

-# web_scraping
+# ETH Room Web Scraping
-This is an example script for web scraping.
+This is a program for ETH room web scraping.